eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 >Note that there is no threat corresponding to TR68-71 (Attacker can revoke without consent/reason) in relation to pseudonyms.

-R14, SR1, TR39, and TR84 are particularly relevant to consider given the discussion in Chapter 5.1, namely linkability of attestations in [WebAuthN].
+R14, SR1, TR39, and TR84 are particularly relevant to consider given the discussion in Chapter 5.1, namely linkability of attestations in [WebAuthn].

 TR26, TR102, and TR105 are particularly relevant for the challenge described in Chapter 4.3, namely that the Relying Party is only authenticated by the Client and not by the Wallet Unit.